AutomationFrameworks/playwright/README.md

 Test scenarios:
-1. Test login
+1. Test login and logout the application
-2. Test singup
+2. Test singup for new user